Long Island Addiction Treatment - Nassau County

 Call us today to schedule your intake.
 Our compassionate team is here to help you take the first step toward recovery.

 Integrity Treatment Partners provides outpatient addiction treatment and mental health services to residents throughout Nassau County and surrounding areas.
-We proudly serve the following communities from our centrally located facility in Baldwin, NY:
+We serve the following communities from our facility in Baldwin, NY: